 The French introduced avocados to Vietnam, which explains why in Vietnamese, avocados are called trái bơ (pronounced “try buh”; trái means fruit, bơ is Viet pidgin for beurre).
 In the name of the shake, trái is omitted from the name because we assume that it would be made from avocado and not butter.

 Another common and sweet Vietnamese beverage that is sold a lot on the streets you should try.
-Usually sugarcane juice with ice is drunk a lot in summer in order to cool off the heat.
+Usually, sugarcane juice with ice is drunk a lot in summer in order to cool off the heat.
 The price is considered cheap to many other drinks and desserts, only 8,000VND to 10,000VND for one plastic bag or cup.
 It’s usually sold by street vendors, who use electric squashing machines, not unlike an old-fashioned wringer, to squeeze the juice from stalks of sugarcane.
 It’s usually then mixed with juice from the calamansi, a tiny sour citrus fruit that smells like a mandarin.
-The finished product has a crisp grassy flavor that’s very refreshing on a sweltering hot day.
+The finished product has a crisp grassy flavour that’s very refreshing on a sweltering hot day.

-Artichoke tea is believed to have liver-cleansing and detoxifying properties and can be used everyday.
+Artichoke tea is believed to have liver-cleansing and detoxifying properties and can be used every day.
 There are two versions of the tea, which is usually served with ice—the sweetened yellowish version made from the artichoke flower and the intensely bitter black version made from the artichoke stems.